fietkiewicz/PointerBuilder/PointerBuilder apps/README.md

 This section of the repository contains tools discussed in the following paper:

-Fietkiewicz, C., Corrales Marco, D., Chiel, H. J. and Thomas, P. J. (accepted).
-Tutorial: Using NEURON for Neuromechanical Simulations. *Frontiers in Computational Neuroscience*.
+Fietkiewicz, C., Corrales Marco, D., Chiel, H. J. and Thomas, P. J. (2023).
+Tutorial: Using NEURON for Neuromechanical Simulations. *Frontiers in Computational Neuroscience* 17: 1143323. ([Link](https://www.frontiersin.org/articles/10.3389/fncom.2023.1143323/))

 Address questions and comments to Dr. Chris Fietkiewicz (fietkiewicz@hws.edu).
 The following tools are available: